cleverNamesAreHard/Aeloria/readme.md

 This is a personal project to adapt a custom Dungeons & Dragons campaign into a turn-based tactical RPG.
 The goal is to make the story and world accessible outside the tabletop setting, giving players a way to experience the campaign solo.

+#### Note
+As of now, it's just colors on the grid.
+There are no assets yet.
+GIFs of gameplay coming soon.

 ![Elarion Chronicles Banner](https://i.imgur.com/htZ7ohK.png)

 ## Project Goals